martinLutz1/PolyalphabeticCipher/README.md

 # PolyalphabeticCipher
-An encoder and decoder for polyalphabetic ciphers.
+An encoder and decoder for polyalphabetic ciphers in JavaScript.